blues/app-accelerators/56-commercial-plug-load-after-hours-waste-dashboard/README.md

 ## 2. System Architecture

 ![System architecture: 4 CT clamps on branch circuits → Notecarrier CX with Cygnet host and Notecard MBGLW → cellular/WiFi → Notehub → ESCO dashboard / time-series DB / alerts](diagrams/01-system-architecture.svg)

 **Device-side responsibilities.** Inside the enclosure next to the sub-panel, the Cygnet STM32L433 host on the Notecarrier CX wakes once a minute via [`card.attn`](https://dev.blues.io/api-reference/notecard-api/card-requests/#card-attn), reads RMS current on each installed CT channel (A0–A3), and rolls the readings into per-circuit mean, peak, and active-minute accumulators.
 Once a reporting window closes, it hands a `circuit_summary.qo` Note to the Notecard, serializes its state into Notecard flash via `NotePayloadSaveAndSleep`, and cuts its own power rail until the next wake.
 The host is asleep more than 99% of the day.

 **Notecard responsibilities.** Whatever the host queues, the Notecard holds in its on-device [Note](https://dev.blues.io/api-reference/glossary/#note) queue until the [`hub.set`](https://dev.blues.io/api-reference/notecard-api/hub-requests/#hub-set) `outbound` cadence (default 60 minutes) opens a cellular session and flushes everything in one go.
 WiFi is available as an opportunistic fallback for sites that happen to allow it.
-The same module pulls [environment variables](https://dev.blues.io/guides-and-tutorials/notecard-guides/understanding-environment-variables/) on every inbound sync — channel count, sampling cadence, idle thresholds, and (if enabled) business-hours configuration are all field-tunable without a reflash.
+The same module pulls [environment variables](https://dev.blues.io/guides-and-tutorials/notecard-guides/understanding-environment-variables/) on every inbound sync — channel count, sampling cadence, idle thresholds, and (if enabled) business-hours configuration are all field-tunable without a firmware update.

-**Notehub responsibilities.** The embedded global SIM lands events in [Notehub](https://notehub.io), which ingests them, stores every one, and applies the project's routes.
+**Notehub responsibilities.** The embedded global SIM lands events in [Blues Notehub](https://notehub.io), which ingests them, stores every one, and applies the project's routes.
 The hourly `circuit_summary.qo` records flow downstream to whatever time-series database or analytics platform the ESCO's dashboard lives on.
 A single firmware image services every building in the engagement; [Smart Fleets](https://dev.blues.io/notehub/notehub-walkthrough/#using-smart-fleet-rules) carry the per-site differences — time zone, business hours, CT model — without per-site firmware variants.

 **Routing to the cloud (high level).** Notehub supports HTTP, MQTT, AWS, Azure, GCP, Snowflake, and other destinations; route setup is project-specific.
 See the [Notehub routing docs](https://dev.blues.io/notehub/notehub-walkthrough/#routing-data-with-notehub).
-The natural downstream for `circuit_summary.qo` is a time-series database or analytics platform where load-profile classification and dashboarding live — these are project-specific downstream integrations outside the scope of this reference design.
+The natural downstream for `circuit_summary.qo` is a time-series database or analytics platform where load-profile classification and dashboarding live (these are project-specific downstream integrations outside the scope of this reference design).

 ## 3. Technical Summary

 After completing this README and deploying the firmware, you will have:

-- A Notecarrier CX running the plug-load monitor sketch, sampling four branch circuits at 60-second intervals.
+- A Notecarrier CX with an integrated STM32 host running the plug-load monitor sketch, sampling four branch circuits at 60-second intervals.
 - One hourly `circuit_summary.qo` Note per device arriving in Notehub, carrying per-circuit mean RMS amps, peak RMS amps, and active-minutes (sample JSON below).
 - Optional: after-hours `circuit_alert.qo` Notes (real-time, `sync:true`) if you uncomment `PLUG_LOAD_ALERTS` in the firmware.
 - Environment variables editable in the Notehub Fleet UI (no firmware re-flash) to adjust thresholds and timing on running devices.